Larry Mullen Jr!

-Not only is today Larry Mullen Jr’s 50th birthday, but it is also the 10th anniversary of the night Larry and I shared a drink – the Elevation Providence show on Larry’s 40th birthday 10.31.01.
+Happy Birthday Larry Mullen Jr!
+And Happy Anniversary of the night we shared a drink – the Elevation Providence show on Larry’s 40th birthday 10.31.01.
 Here is what I wrote about that night:

 October 31, 2001 Providence 2 Larry’s 40th Birthday